Beverly Wolff

 Beverly Wolff (November 6, 1928 – August 14, 2005) was an American mezzo-soprano who had an active career in concerts and operas from the early 1950s to the early 1980s.
 She performed a broad repertoire which encompassed operatic and concert works in many languages and from a variety of musical periods.
 She was a champion of new works, notably premiering compositions by Leonard Bernstein, Gian Carlo Menotti, Douglas Moore, and Ned Rorem among other American composers.
 She also performed in a number of rarely heard baroque operas by George Frideric Handel with the New York City Opera (NYCO), the Handel Society of New York, and at the Kennedy Center Handel Festivals.

 Wolff made only a few appearances on the international stage during her career, choosing instead to work with important opera companies and orchestras in the United States.
-She was particularly active with the NYCO with whom she performed frequently from 1958–1971.
+She was particularly active with the NYCO with whom she performed frequently from 1958 to 1971.
 Opera News stated, "Wolff was one of a golden generation of American singers who dominated the NYCO roster during the general directorship of Julius Rudel.
 Her combination of stylish, intelligent singing and "big brass sound," as she termed it, was a key element in some of the company's most celebrated productions."